 If you consented to random or scheduled drug tests when you were hired at your job or are required to take them as an athlete, you should know how recreational marijuana affects you.
 In states where marijuana is completely legal for medical and personal uses, it is still legal to be tested for cannabis use.
+For example, if you live in Virginia, you can take a look into getting a Virginia medical marijuana card.
 Certain areas have protections in place if you have a medical card and use it for a chronic illness; however, the laws are not clear everywhere.

 No laws forbid employers or coaches from giving drug tests for marijuana use in legal states.
 This is because cannabis, medical and not, is still illegal in the eyes of the federal government.
 Most patients are protected, but recreational users who use it in their free time are not exempt.